 Anti-Climax Boss: The eponymous villain in The Darkest Faerie is built up as being the toughest opponent in her game.
 If you decide to save your Nova Motes, she's nothing more than a pushover, and the 3 minute timer doesn't actually help her.

-Arc Fatigue: Arguably, the Obelisk War has been dragging on.
+Arc Fatigue: The Obelisk War just dragged on.
 No storyline, just repetitive fighting.
-The Neopets Team seems to be catching on to this; the third bout of the war began without even so much as an announcement on the News page.
+The Neopets Team seemed to be catching on to this; the third bout of the war began without even so much as an announcement on the News page, and now the battlegrounds are in a state of perpetual warfare without so much as a hint of Character Development.
+They Wasted a Perfectly Good Plot, much?

 In the pre-Viacom days, Chias were a Creator's Pet species; Adam and Donna LOVED Chias, and they got two holidays ("Chocolate Chia Day" and "Celebrate the Birth of the First Chia") to every other pet's one.
 Along with their rather poor design and having the much better designed Lupe as their "rival" species, they remain The Scrappy to this day.